 Where to Find a Good Cheap Burger in All 50 States

-Burgers are one of America's favorite comfort foods.
+Burgers are one of America's favorite comfort foods, even outranking hot dogs for some people.
 From California to Connecticut, local eateries serve up versions both classic and inventive for prices in the same neighborhood as a Whopper or Big Mac.
 We looked into the nooks and crannies of the country to find inexpensive, crave-worthy burgers in every state.

 Specializing in Southern hospitality and house-ground burgers, this Atlanta spot has junior burgers for $4.99, with cheese, grilled onions, and sauteed mushrooms available for 50 cents each.
-The Grind House empire now includes five outposts, including one at Hartsfield-Jackson Atlanta International Airport.
+The Grind House empire now includes four outposts.

 Burger Boy in Caribou is a seasonal fast-casual place with the look of an old-fashioned drive-in burger stop.
 The burgers start at $2.05 and can be upgraded to include fries and slaw for $4.50.

 This Minneapolis tradition has a $7.50 Jucy Lucy, but budget seekers can get a burger for $3.50 and a cheeseburger for $4.50.
 Be prepared to wait, as this dive bar has many devoted followers.

 This greasy spoon in Jackson is a bare-bones place serving burgers for $5.95 and cheeseburgers for $6.45.
 The small sign and plain decor both inside and out might not catch the eye, but it's worth a visit for great, cheap burgers.

 Louie M's is an Omaha favorite for American classics.
 Score a half-pound hamburger or cheeseburger for less than $6 every day for lunch.
 Other options under $7 include a taco burger and a Cajun burger.